 It was only a matter of time.
 A telephoto zoom lens with long focal lengths is a staple in many kits, and Canon's first such lens in the RF mount was anxiously awaited.
-The RF lens series is being filled with ultra-high performing models, and the Canon RF 100-500mm F4.5-7.1 L IS USM Lens, getting the L-series designation, is another stellar performer, a must-have lens for many kits.
+The RF lens series is being filled with ultra-high performing models, and the Canon RF 100-500mm F4.5-7.1 L IS USM Lens, getting the professional-grade L-series designation, is another stellar performer, a must-have lens for many kits, including mine.

 When introducing the Canon EOS R with the RF mount, Canon's first full-frame lens mount introduced since the EF (electronic focusing) mount was introduced over 30 years prior, Canon's engineers promised that all RF lenses would have advantages over their EF counterparts.
 Those advantages would include smaller size, lighter weight, and/or new features.

 In this case, indisputable is that we gain a very welcomed 100mm of focal length on the long end, and lost is about 14% of the weight.
 While the size of this lens is very slightly increased, the smaller size of the R-series cameras offsets the difference, and the overall weight difference is substantially less.

 Canon's engineers indicated that image quality, advantaged by new lens design opportunities made available by the optimized RF mount, would be minimally equivalent and often better.
 Canon's earliest RF mount lenses set the image quality bar very high, and this lens is very exciting in that regard.

 The Canon RF 100-500mm F4.5-7.1 L IS USM Lens features a very long focal length range, ideal for wildlife and sports photography and perfect for families capturing memories while chasing their kids.
-With features like a Dual Nano USM AF system, close minimum focusing distance, 5-stop image stabilization, weather sealing, and professional-grade build quality, this lens is very impressive in all regards.
+With features like a Dual Nano USM AF system, close minimum focusing distance, 5-stop image stabilization, weather sealing, and ready for the rigors of professional use build quality, this lens is very impressive in all regards.

 You will need a camera with an RF-mount (the EOS R-series) to use this lens.
 Still, the RF 100-500 is good enough to justify buying an RF-mount camera just to enable its use, and the latest R-series cameras need little additional justification.